 Annual investment allowance (AIA)

 The current AIA limit of £1,000,000 expires on 31 December 2020.
 The limit will then be reduced to £200,000 from 1 January 2021.

 However, for exams in the period 1 June 2021 to 31 March 2022, it will be assumed that the AIA limit continues to be £1,000,000.
 This will be the case regardless of the trading period covered by an exam question.

 Structures and buildings allowances (SBAs)

-The following articles will be published on the ACCA website later this year.
+The following articles will be published on the ACCA website at a later date:

 Written by a member of the Advanced Taxation – United Kingdom (ATX-UK) examining team